Security Features and Setup¶

 IP Access List¶

-Atlas only allows client connections to the cluster from entries in the project's IP access list.
+Atlas only allows client connections to the database deployment from entries in the project's IP access list.
 To connect, you must add an entry to the IP access list.
 To set up the IP access list for the project, see Configure IP Access List Entries.

 For Atlas clusters deployed on Google Cloud Platform (GCP) or Microsoft Azure, add the IP addresses of your GCP or Azure services to Atlas project IP access list to grant those services access to the cluster.

-Atlas requires clients to authenticate to access the clusters, that is, the MongoDB databases.
+Atlas requires clients to authenticate to access the database deployments.
 You must create database users to access the database.
-To set up database users to your clusters, see Configure Database Users.
+To set up database users to your database deployments, see Configure Database Users.

-To access clusters in a project, users must belong to that project.
+To access database deployments in a project, users must belong to that project.
 Users can belong to multiple projects.

 Optional Security Features¶